Dopamine Addiction What Is It And How To Overcome It

 Cocaine And Dopamine

-Your brain no longer releases as much dopamine as it once did.
-You start having intense cravings when you aren't using, and the pleasure you get from the drug decreases.
-Cocaine dopamine dysfunction changes your brain chemistry in the long term.
+Cocaine and dopamine are hand-in-glove with each other.
+You take cocaine, you feel good (at least for a while); thanks to the release of dopamine.
+In fact, the feeling is so intense you want to do it again as soon as possible.
+Over time, your dopamine system begins to change and your dopamine receptors become less available for cocaine rewards, other satisfactions, as well other dopamine transmissions.
+In other words, with more cocaine use, your brain no longer releases as much dopamine as it once did.
+You start having intense cravings when you aren't using and the pleasure you get from the drug decreases.
+This means cocaine dopamine dysfunction changes your brain chemistry in the long term.
 If you get to this point, treatment is crucial to deal with the addiction and return your dopamine system to its equilibrium.

 Marijuana And Dopamine